mdfarhanali259-blip/LibraX/README.md

 Class fields are controlled through access modifiers and methods.

-For example, the model classes keep their data within the object and provide appropriate methods for accessing or modifying that data.
+The model classes keep their data within the object and provide appropriate methods for accessing or modifying that data.

 This helps maintain controlled access to application state.